10 Tips for Solo Women Travelers To Stay Safe in Nairobi

 Tips for Solo Women Travelers in Nairobi

-Avoid down turn Nairobi around the River Road area
+Avoid downturn Nairobi around the River Road area.

 Beyond this, make sure you have fun.
 Explore and find adventure.
 Nairobi is pretty safe and has loads of international tourists and workers.
 Make your solo trip to Nairobi an experience of a lifetime.
 Solo female travel is very popular nowadays.